MinjieWan/Residual-learning-based-two-stream-network-for-RGB-T-object-tracking/README.md

 # Residual-learning-based-two-stream-network-for-RGB-T-object-tracking
-This repository contains the codes for paper Residual-learning-based-two-stream-network-for-RGB-T-object-tracking by Yili Chen, Minjie Wan*, Yunkai Xu, et al. (*Corresponding author).
+This repository contains the codes for paper "**Residual learning-based two-stream network for RGB-T object tracking**" by Yili Chen, Minjie Wan*, Yunkai Xu, et al. (*Corresponding author).

 The overall repository style is partially borrowed from MANet (https://github.com/Alexadlu/MANet).
 Thanks to Chenglong Li.